tmtsoftware/esw/docs/src/main/technical/sequencer-tech.md

 This handler module is responsible for providing HTTP routes for Sequencer HTTP server.
 Sequencer provides an HTTP and Akka interface.
 The HTTP routes are defined and implemented here.

-## Sequencer Interfaces

-Sequencer exposes its interface in three ways:

-1. Akka interface - Sequencer is registered as an Akka-based component.
-One can resolve Sequencer and use the Akka client to interact with Sequencer.
-2. HTTP direct interface - Each Sequencer also exposes an HTTP-based interface as an embedded Sequencer Server (direct and unprotected usage).
-This access provides routes that allow user to directly control the Sequencer without any auth protection.
-UI applications are supposed to use Gateway interface described below to interact with Sequencer as Gateway provided auth protection layer.
-3. HTTP Gateway interface - It is also possible to interact with Sequencer using the UI Application Gateway (as outside network interface).
-Being outside network interface, this access requires user to be authenticated and authorized.
-The Gateway hosts the Sequencer API, which communicates with the Sequencer via the Akka interface.
-Please refer to the Gateway documentation for @ref[more information](../uisupport/gateway.md).

 ## Implementation Details

 Sequencer framework uses Akka Actor as core implementation (Sequencer Actor).